Cydros/Cydros.github.io/index.md

 Kayn hides in an enemy's body, dealing massive damage when he bursts out.

 # TIPS FOR KAYN BEGINNERS
-you are the only one that can change modes in the middle of the game, so choose your side wisely.
+You are the only one that can change modes in the middle of the game, so choose your side wisely.
+The darkin can heal through his skill and the Shadow Assasin can have faster movement speed and deals additional damage.

 ## Choose Darkin if...
 ONLY choose darkin if there are a lot of tanky champions like Cho'Gath, Malphite, Blitzcrank, etc. Because the Darkin can heal with every skill that hits an enemy champion especially the Drakin's ult which heals you based on the enemy champions maximum health.
 Basically, use it on tanky champions.